piscolomo/rescata/README.md

 ### Rescuing from errors

-After include `Rescata`, you can rescue any error inhirited from `StandardError` passing to `rescata` the method that you want to rescue if something is raised inside of it, and the method you want to execute(in `with` key) for rescue it(both method's names as a symbols).
+After include `Rescata`, you can rescue any error inherited from `StandardError` passing to `rescata` the method that you want to rescue if something is raised inside of it, and the method you want to execute(in `with` key) for rescue it(both method's names as symbols).

 ```ruby
 class User